Brasserie Tullhuset

 Planning a Visit

 Brasserie Tullhuset is at Saltängsgatan 30, 602 22 Norrköping.
 Booking in advance is advisable, particularly on weekends and during the autumn and early winter months when the city's cultural calendar fills.
 The address is within walking distance of the central station, making it practical for those arriving by rail from Stockholm, a journey of roughly ninety minutes on the main line.
-Current hours, booking methods, and any seasonal closures should be confirmed directly with the restaurant, as these details are not available in this record.
 The restaurant's Star Wine List White Star recognition makes it a natural anchor for an evening where the wine list will be explored properly rather than treated as an afterthought.
 Internationally framed comparisons for wine-led dining at a brasserie scale would include houses like 28+ in Gothenburg and Fyr in Halmstad on the Swedish side, and at a very different scale, Le Bernardin in New York City or Emeril's in New Orleans as markers of what a serious food-and-wine programme can look like in a non-fine-dining register.

 Comparison Snapshot